 Eight horses entered for Saturday’s Darley Dewhurst Stakes at the five-day stage but only two places on offer to anybody thinking of an early each-way wager.
 And you can’t blame the layers here, Aidan O’Brien once again having something of a stranglehold over a British Group 1 having left in a handful of well-bred colts.

-Charlie Appleby doubled his hand on Monday by supplementing the Middle Park winner Shadow Of Light, but it’s Ballydoyle ace The Lion In Winter who heads the betting - and the Timeform ratings too with a master figure of 119p.
+Charlie Appleby doubled his hand on Monday by supplementing the Middle Park winner Shadow Of Light, but it’s Ballydoyle ace The Lion In Winter (119p) who heads the betting.

-That’s a considerable mark however you choose to weigh it up but, with a pedigree for the Classics and after just two racecourse appearances, we’re seemingly dealing with another special talent in Acomb Stakes winner The Lion In Winter.
+He's shown a very high level of form already but, with a pedigree for the Classics and after just two racecourse appearances, we’re seemingly dealing with another special talent in Acomb Stakes winner The Lion In Winter.

 The son of Sea The Stars had produced a striking debut win under Wayne Lordan, the apparent first-string that day Ides Of March only managing third but subsequently winning his maiden and a Curragh Group 3 in the style of an above-average colt himself.